February 15, 2019

 Do you want to learn how to keep the honey in honeymoon?
 There’s no better advice I can give couples than to submit to the Lordship of Christ in their lives.
-Listen to 1 Peter 3:8-10:
+Read 1 Peter 3:8-10:

 Finally, be all of one mind, having compassion one of another, love as brethren, be pitiful, be courteous: Not rendering evil for evil, or railing for railing: but contrariwise blessing; knowing that ye are thereunto called, that ye should inherit a blessing.
 For he that will love life, and see good days, let him refrain his tongue from evil, and his lips that they speak no guile.